A Solution Operator for the $\overline\partial$ Equation in Sobolev Spaces of Negative Index: Introduction

-The main novelty of our results is the existence of solutions when the given forms are in $H^{s,p}$ with negative index $s$.
-This is new in $\dbar$ theory since the development of $L^2$ theory in the early 60's.
-In the $L^2$ and $\dbar$-Neumann theory for the $\dbar$ equation, the Hilbert space $L^2$, which is the $H^{0,2}$ space, plays a fundamental role in the methods of approach as well as the formulation of regularity results; see Kohn \cite{Koh63} and H\"ormander \cite{Hor65}.
-For instance, the canonical solutions (Kohn's solutions with minimum $L^2$-norms) provide the sought-after regularity when the domains are strictly pseudoconvex with smooth boundary.
+The main novelty of our results is the existence of solutions when the given forms are in $H^{s,p}$ with negative (smoothness) index $s$, which can be viewed as the dual of certain positive indexed function space in the sense of distributions.
+This is new in $\dbar$ theory.
+In the $L^2$ and $\dbar$-Neumann theory for the $\dbar$ equation, the Hilbert space $L^2$, which is the $H^{0,2}$ space, plays a fundamental role in the methods of approach as well as the formulation of regularity results; see for example Kohn \cite{Koh63}, H\"ormander \cite{Hor65} and also the monographs \cite{Str_10} and \cite{C-S01}.

+We now describe our approach when the given form $\var$ has negative index.
+We shall call the operator $\Hc_q$ in \rt{Thm::Ck_bdy_intro} a homotopy operator, since it satisfies the following $\db$ homotopy formula

+In particular when $\var$ is a $\db$-closed form in $\Om$, $\Hc_q \var$ is a solution to the $\dbar$ equation.
+To construct our solution operator, we start with a $\dbar$ homotopy operator of the form

+where $\Uc$ is a neighborhood of $\ov \Om$ and $\Ec$ denotes some extension operator that extends a function or distribution class defined on $\Om$ to the same class in the whole space $\C^n$.
+A homotopy formula of this form was first constructed in \cite{Gong19} to prove the estimates for H\"older-Zygmund space on strictly pseudoconvex domains with $C^2$ boundary, and a similar modified form was introduced in \cite{S-Y21-1} to prove the estimates in Sobolev space $H^{s,p}$ of positive index $s$.